swiftlang/swift/docs/LibraryEvolution.rst

 Both top-level constants and variables can be marked ``@inlineable`` to allow clients to access them more efficiently.
 This restricts changes a fair amount:

-- Adding a public setter to a computed variable is still permitted.
+- Adding a versioned setter to a computed variable is still permitted.
-- Adding or removing a non-public setter is still permitted.
+- Adding or removing a non-public, non-versioned setter is still permitted.
 - Changing from stored to computed or vice versa is forbidden, because it would break existing clients.
 - Changing the body of an accessor is permitted but discouraged; existing